 Ultimately, we were able to meet the client’s requirements to schedule, and we’re pleased with the finished outcome.
 The Black Hill Water Reservoir will be well-protected from any structural stress and corrosion for decades to come.

 Built in 1978, Westgate Bridge is an iconic structure that’s played a huge part in moving Melbourne for decades.
-After thirty years operation, Westgate Bridge had daily traffic of 160,000 vehicles, compared to the 40,000 it was carrying per day after opening.
+After thirty years of operation, Westgate Bridge had daily traffic of 160,000 vehicles, compared to the 40,000 it was carrying per day after opening.
 McElligotts was sub-contracted by John Holland Construction for abrasive blasting and other remedial works.

 Roles we performed included removing and containing red lead paint, abrasive blasting of the internal and external structures and creating profiles for strengthening steel and carbon fibre to be attached.
 At the time, this was one of the largest projects in the world incorporating carbon fibre.
 We enjoyed working on this project and overcoming the challenges it faced, including traffic and fast turnover requirements.
 At the height of this project, McElligotts had 100 workers per day on-site.